Jump directly to the page contents

 WoS, Scopus or Open Research Europe indexed publications

 International networking is also reflected in the increase in international co-publications.
-As the current bibliometric report (Frietsch et al. 2023), which was compiled as part of the Pact monitoring, confirms, co-publications with international partners have become increasingly relevant for all non-university research institutions.
-In the case of Helmholtz, for example, the share of international co-publications rose from 60 percent in the period 2010-2021 to a good 65 percent at present.
+As the current bibliometric report (Frietsch et al. 2024), which was compiled as part of the Pact monitoring, confirms, co-publications with international partners have become increasingly relevant further on for all non-university research institutions.
+For example, the share of international co-publications in the Helmholtz Association has increased from just under 60 percent to 65 percent in the comparison periods of Pact I 2006-2010 and the current Pact IV 2021-2022.
+In the same periods, the Helmholtz Association almost doubled its scientific output from just under 13,000 to 23,500 publications.

 Transfer

 Helmholtz researchers significantly boost Germany’s innovative capacity by disseminating knowledge and converting economically valuable results into entrepreneurial endeavors.
 Accordingly, Helmholtz places an increasing focus on the transfer of knowledge and technology.
 In the department of transfer and innovation, we work together with the transfer offices of the centers to promote the exchange between science, industry and society through networks, targeted transfer support programs and the development of joint partnerships.
-Over the last few years, a variety of new instruments and platforms have been established to promote these aims, including the Helmholtz Validation Fund, the Helmholtz Innovation Labs, and the Innovation Funds of the Helmholtz Centers.
+In recent years, new instruments have been created for this purpose, such as the Helmholtz Transfer Academies and the Helmholtz Innovation Plattforms.

-At 185.8 million euros, income from business collaborations is slightly above the level of previous years, and the number of patent applications, at 328, is slightly below the level of previous years.
-The number of spin-offs is below average at 16.
-A comparison with previous years shows a decline in spin-off activity in 2022.
-This is most likely due to the global uncertainties and the global economic downturn - caused by Russia’s war of aggression against Ukraine and the associated rise in energy prices and massive increase in inflation - which may have discouraged researchers from implementing potential start-up projects.
+At 203,2 million euros, income from business collaborations is slightly above the level of previous years, and the number of patent applications, at 496, is slightly below the level of previous years.
+The number of spin-offs is average at 24.
+A comparison with previous years shows a further decline in spin-off activity in 2023, back to the level before the COVID 19 pandemic.
+This is most likely due to the global uncertainties and the global economic downturn - caused by Russia’s war of aggression against Ukraine and the associated rise in energy prices - which may have discouraged researchers from implementing potential start-up projects.

 Technology transfer: Revenues